Knetic/govaluate/MANUAL.md

 ## Logical Operators

-Unlike others, this library does not currently do short-circuit evaluation.
-The author isn't opposed to the idea, but hasn't implemented it.
-All logical operators evaluate both sides in their entirety before deciding what to do.
+For all logical operators, this library will short-circuit the operation if the left-hand side is sufficient to determine what to do.
+For instance, `true || expensiveOperation()` will not actually call `expensiveOperation()`, since it knows the left-hand side is `true`.

 ### Logical AND/OR `&&` `||`